Nash2325138/AMAI-paper-summary/week14/Efficient Convolutional Neural Networks for Mobile Vision Applications.md

 # Efficient Convolutional Neural Networks for Mobile Vision Applications

 ## Introduction
-This is the paper where Google propose the **MobileNets** architecture which focuses on improving model efficiency, including network size and runtime speed.
+This is the paper where Google proposes the **MobileNets** architecture which focuses on improving model efficiency, including network size and runtime speed.
-The proposed method also provide hyper-parameters to allow developers to choose the right size for their application.
+The proposed method also provides hyper-parameters to allow developers to choose the right size for their application.

 ---

 ## Prior work
-Some privious approaches tried to **compress the network** or **train a smaller network** directly.
-Some used quantization of factorization to acheach smaller networks.
+Some previous approaches tried to **compress the network** or **train a smaller network** directly.
+Some used quantization or factorization to achieve smaller networks.

 ## Depthwise Separable Convolution
 The core layer of MobileNet is **Depthwise Separable Convolution**, which is a convolution factorized into **depthwisely** and **pointwisely** as illustrated below.